-During school closures from around March 2020 onwards because of Covid-19, we produced a series of Mini Picturebook e-Lessons.
-These are lessons for children to complete with teachers and/or parents (carers) at home.
-They can also be used by teachers of key worker children learning in a classroom context.
+During school closures in March 2020 due to the global Covid-19 pandemic, we begun producing a series of Mini Picturebook e-Lessons.
+These lessons are for children to complete with teachers and/or parents (carers) at home.
+They can also be used by teachers working in a classroom context.
+To date, we have now completed 24 Mini Picturebook e-lessons.